Beyond Fully Supervised Pixel Annotations: Scribble-Driven Weakly-Supervised Framework for Image Manipulation Localization: Experiments and Results

-\textbf{Image manipulate localization.} As shown in Table~\ref{tab:comparison_transposed}, we compare our method with existing weakly supervised IML approaches, including WSCL~\cite{zhai2023towards}, EdgeCAM~\cite{ZHOU2024123501}, SOWCL~\cite{10889843}, and WSCCL~\cite{bai2025weakly}.
-While these methods use image-level labels as supervision, our method leverages scribble annotations.
-The results clearly demonstrate that our approach outperforms all competitors across all datasets, indicating that scribble-based supervision significantly improves manipulation localization performance.
-The spatial information provided by scribble annotations offers more effective constraints, leading to more accurate detection and localization of tampered regions.
-Table~\ref{sota} presents a comparison with several state-of-the-art fully supervised methods, such as MVSS-Net~\cite{MVSS_2021ICCV}, PCSS-Net~\cite{liu2022pscc}, Trufor~\cite{guillaro2023trufor}, MFI-Net~\cite{ren2023mfi}, SparseViT~\cite{su2025can}, PIM~\cite{kong2025pixel}, and Mesorch~\cite{zhu2025mesoscopic}, evaluated under both in-distribution and out-of-distribution settings.
-Our weakly supervised method not only achieves higher average performance than fully supervised baselines under standard conditions, but also demonstrates stronger generalization to previously unseen manipulation scenarios.
+\textbf{Image manipulation localization.} Table~\ref{tab:comparison_transposed} presents a comparison of all published weakly supervised IML methods to date, including WSCL~\cite{zhai2023towards}, EdgeCAM~\cite{ZHOU2024123501}, SOWCL~\cite{10889843}, and WSCCL~\cite{bai2025weakly}.
+While these methods rely on image-level labels, the results clearly demonstrate that our approach significantly outperforms them across all datasets, highlighting that the spatial constraints provided by scribble annotations lead to more accurate localization.
+Table~\ref{sota} presents a comparison with several SOTA fully supervised methods, such as PCSS-Net~\cite{liu2022pscc}, Trufor~\cite{guillaro2023trufor}, MFI-Net~\cite{ren2023mfi}, SparseViT~\cite{su2025can}, PIM~\cite{kong2025pixel}, and Mesorch~\cite{zhu2025mesoscopic}, evaluated under both in-distribution and out-of-distribution settings.
+Our method not only achieves higher average performance than fully supervised baselines under standard conditions, but also demonstrates stronger generalization to previously unseen manipulation scenarios.
 This enhanced generalization is attributed to the balance between annotation efficiency and effective supervision achieved by scribble annotations, which provide direct spatial guidance with minimal labeling effort and help prevent overfitting to dense pixel-level labels.
 It is worth noting that all fully supervised methods were retrained on the same benchmarks as ours for a fair comparison.
 However, since among the weakly supervised methods only WSCL has publicly available code, we retrained only WSCL, while the results for the other methods are taken directly from their published papers.